Panattack/Sofari/Part 2 - REST API & JS/README.md

 ## Implementation Details 📜
 ### External API
-- We use another API to get our products to fill the template.
+- Ads are dynamically loaded from an external API that provides access to categories and subcategories of ads as well as ads of selected categories through appropriate requests.
-- For each API call, we execute a `GET` request.
+- For each API call, an `HTTP GET` request is sent to the server https://wiki-ads.onrender.com.
-- Each answer is in form of a JSON file.
-- The link of the API is: https://wikiads.onrender.com
-- These are the requests:
+- The following calls are supported, and their results are in JSON format:
-    - GET /categories:
+    - GET /categories
     - GET /categories/:id/subcategories
     - GET /subcategories
     - GET /ads?subcategory={id}
     - GET /ads?category={id}

-### Supported Calls:
+### Internal API
 The following calls are supported, and their results are in JSON format:
 #### *POST /login*
 **Login Service - LS** : Receives necessary user identification information (username, password) from the client.
 The service returns an appropriate response code in case of successful authentication, along with a JSON object containing a unique session identifier in the following format: